JLiekenbrock/lyrics-visualiser/docs/index.md

     My tests fulfill all these criteria.

 9. YAGNI (Extreme Programming (XP))

     You Aren't Gonna Need It:
     Only implement code which is absolutely necessary:
     "Always implement things when you actually need them, never when you just foresee that you need them."
     I actually noticed that i violated this principle, as i started writing code for features i anticipated.
     I never touched the code again afterwards.

 10. Worse is better

-    This principle means, that software quality does not correlate with functioality.
+    This principle is not about clean code, but still a usefull guideline.
+It means, that software quality does not correlate with functioality.
     A software with less functionality (worse) might actually be more useable (better) than software with more functionality.